ThreeBond

 Super Formula

-We will continue to take on the challenges of the Super Formula, the top formula in Japan.
-From 2023, we will aim to go for the top as ThreeBond Racing, with a new team and new machines.
+We will continue to take on the challenge of Super Formula, Japan's top formula car race.
+The year 2024 will be our second year returning to ThreeBond Racing where we will be aiming for the top with a new system.

 In the past, the domestic top formula series altered its name several times according to changes in regulations.
 The first All-Japan Championship began in 1973 as the All-Japan F2000 Championship Series.
 At that time, the standard was set according to domestic regulations, so it did not comply with the F2 standard.
 However, in 1978, it officially became the All-Japan F2 Championship because FIAʼ s vehicle regulation was altered and the standard was unified.
 In 1988, the All-Japan F3000 Championship began in response to FIA abolishing F2 and changing to F3000.
 In 1996, the formula series adopted a Japanese original standard and was renamed to Japanese Championship Formula NIPPON.
 From 2013 to 2015, it was held under the name of Japanese Championship SUPER FORMULA, and from 2016 Japanese SUPER FORMULA Championship respectively.